Test ID: HSMBS Hepatosplenomegaly Panel, Blood Spot

 Collection Instructions:

-1. Let blood dry completely on filter paper at ambient temperature in a horizontal position for a minimum of 3 hours.
+2. Let blood completely dry on the filter paper at ambient temperature in a horizontal position for a minimum of 3 hours.

 Additional Information: